 The DCA was the framework for U.S.-Bahrain cooperation to contain Saddam Hussein's Iraq during the 1990s.
 Bahrain hosted the U.S.-led Multinational Interdiction Force (MIF) that enforced a U.N. embargo on Iraq during 1991-2003 as well as the U.N.
 Special Commission (UNSCOM) inspection mission that dismantled much of Iraq's weapons of mass destruction arsenal.
-Since the early 1990s, the United States has reportedly stationed two Patriot anti-missile batteries there.
-45
+Since the early 1990s, the United States has reportedly stationed at least two Patriot antimissile batteries there.43

 Under the DCA, U.S. pilots flew combat missions from Bahraini air bases (Shaykh Isa Air Base) in both Operation Enduring Freedom (OEF) in Afghanistan (after the September 11, 2001, attacks on the United States) and the war to oust Saddam Hussein in March-April 2003 (Operation Iraqi Freedom, OIF).
 During both OEF and OIF, Bahrain publicly deployed its U.S.-supplied frigate warship (the Subha) to help protect U.S. ships, and it sent ground and air assets to Kuwait in support of OIF.
-Bahrain and UAE have been the only Gulf states to deploy their own forces to provide aid to Afghanistan.
-In January 2009, Bahrain sent 100 police officers to Afghanistan on a two-year tour to help U.S./NATO-led stabilization operations there.
-Their tour was extended until the end of the NATO mission at the end of 2014.
+Bahrain and UAE have been the only Gulf states to deploy their own forces to provide aid to Afghanistan; in January 2009, Bahrain sent 100 police officers to Afghanistan on a two-year tour to help U.S./NATO-led stabilization operations there.
+Their tour was extended until the end of the NATO mission in Afghanistan at the end of 2014, and the Bahrainis departed.